MusicDin/kubitect/docs/user-guide/reference/configuration.md

 <h1 align="center">Configuration reference</h1>

-This document contains a reference of the Kubitect configuration file in four sections and documents all possible configuration properties.
+This document contains a reference of the Kubitect configuration file and documents all possible configuration properties.

 The configuration sections are as follows: